demisto/content-external-template/README.md

 ./tools/boostrap.sh
 ```

-This will create a new folder `./Packs/HelloWorldPremium` with a [HelloWorld Premium Pack](See example repository [content-helloworld-premium](https://github.com/demisto/content-helloworld-premium) structure.
+The script will prompt you to select the [type of paid content](https://xsoar.pan.dev/docs/partners/paid-packs#what-can-be-paid) and will accordingly create the necessary Pack format.

-If you're familiar with the structure, you can jump to the 'Create your first pack' section below.
+If you're familiar with the Pack format, you can jump to the 'Create your first pack' section below.
+If not, see [Content Packs Structure](https://xsoar.pan.dev/docs/packs/packs-format)

 ### Create your first pack